 // ...Main part of macro goes here...

-// Put this segment at the end or
+// Put this segment at the end of the macro and

 If (Not vRevCodeState)

-• Problem with some earlier versions of WordPerfect for Windows
+• Problems with Reveal Codes in some versions of WordPerfect for Windows

-However, in past years I have found the following complications.
+However, in past years I have found some complications.

 1. Reveal Codes cannot be turned on in some early versions of WordPerfect (e.g., WP9) if the View menu choice is set to, say, "Two Page."
 Thus, macros which might be used in any WordPerfect version should first turn Page View on before turning Reveal Codes on; later, before it terminates, it should automatically reset the View (technically, the "display mode") to what it was before the macro started.

-• Solution that can be used with all versions of WordPerfect for Windows
+• A macro solution that can be used with all versions of WordPerfect for Windows

-The following code deals with these issues when it sets Reveal Codes on (if it was not already on) and then, before the macro terminates, when it resets Reveal Codes to the state it was in before the macro was played.
+The following code deals with the above issues when the code sets Reveal Codes "on" (if it was not already on) and then, before the macro terminates, when it resets Reveal Codes to the state it was in before the macro was played.
+In other words, it restores the user's current setting to what it was before the macro was played.

 [To copy this code into your WordPerfect program to create a working macro, see here.
 Note that this example macro will simply display a message, but you can use the rest of the code in any macro to set (i.e., open) and then reset Reveal Codes.]